-When the Grievance Review Panel has moved the complaint forward to a hearing and respondent wishes to challenge the Grievance Review Panel's decision on any of the pre-hearing matters (1) - (4) listed above, the respondent may request a pre-hearing meeting by using the Form entitled Request for Pre-Hearing Meeting.
+When the Grievance Committee has moved the complaint forward to a hearing and respondent wishes to challenge the Grievance Committee's decision on any of the matters (1)-(4) listed above ("Pre-Hearing Matters"), the respondent may request a pre-hearing meeting by using the Form entitled Request for Pre-Hearing Meeting.
 Alternatively, a Pre-Hearing Meeting may be scheduled in the absence of such a request from the respondent, to review the same issues, should the Chair of the Hearing Panel deem it appropriate.

-If the Association receives a Request for Pre-Hearing Meeting, the Professional Standards Administrator shall forward the Request to the Hearing Panel Chair for review to determine if the Request will be addressed through a Pre-Hearing Meeting of the Hearing Panel at least 7 and no more than 10 days prior to the Hearing, or through a Pre-Hearing Meeting immediately prior to the Hearing.
-The determination of timing of the Pre-Hearing Meeting shall be within the Chair's discretion, and failure to hold a Pre-Hearing Meeting between 7 and 10 days prior to the Hearing shall not constitute a procedural deficiency.
-The Professional Standards Administrator shall appoint a Hearing Panel in accordance with Part Two, Section 16.1 and schedule both a Pre-Hearing Meeting, in accordance with the Chair's determination, and a Hearing Date.
-The materials and information that were available to the Grievance Review Panel when they made their decision along with the respondent's reply, and any supporting documents, if any, will be presented to the Hearing Panel prior to the Pre-Hearing Meeting.
+If the MNAR receives a Request for Pre-Hearing Meeting, the Director of Professional Standards, or other appropriate staff, shall appoint a Hearing Panel and schedule both a Pre-Hearing Meeting and a Hearing date.
+The Pre-Hearing Meeting shall be scheduled at least seven (7) days prior to the Hearing date but no sooner than ten (10) days from the date the list of panel members has been sent to the parties.

+The materials and information that were available to the Grievance Committee when they made their decision along with the respondent's reply, and any supporting documents, if any, will be presented to the Hearing Panel prior to the Pre-Hearing Meeting.
 Neither the complaint nor the reply can be revised, modified or supplemented.

-The complainant and respondent may however, submit written statements regarding the contested pre-hearing matters.
-Any such written statement should be submitted to the Association at least three (3) days prior to the scheduled Pre-Hearing Meeting.
+The complainant and respondent may however, submit written statements regarding the contested Pre-Hearing Matter(s).
+Any such written statement should be submitted to the MNAR at least three (3) days prior to the scheduled Pre-Hearing Meeting.
 If such written statements are submitted after this deadline, they will be forwarded to the Hearing Panel.
 However, the Hearing Panel may not have the opportunity to give them the same level of review before the Pre-Hearing Meeting as had they been submitted in the timeline requested.

-If these matters arise during a hearing, the Hearing Panel will address them within the course of the hearing and in conjunction with all other issues related to the complaint.
+If Pre-Hearing Matters arise during a hearing, the Hearing Panel will address them within the course of the hearing and in conjunction with all other issues related to the complaint.